MDecker-MobileComputing/Java_JavaFX-CSS/README.md

 # JavaFX with CSS

-This repository contains a simple [JavaFX](https://en.wikipedia.org/wiki/JavaFX) program that uses CSS.
+This repository contains a simple Java program that uses [JavaFX](https://en.wikipedia.org/wiki/JavaFX) with CSS for its user interface.

 <br>